ADHD in Women

 The wide-reaching effects of ADHD can lead to embarrassment, frustration, hopelessness, disappointment, and loss of confidence.
-You may feel like you'll never be able to get your life under control.
+You may feel like you'll never be able to get your life under control or fulfill your potential.
 That's why a diagnosis of adult ADHD can be an enormous source of relief and hope.
 It helps you understand what you're up against for the first time and realize that you're not to blame.
-The difficulties you've had are symptoms of attention deficit disorder—not the result of personal weakness or a character flaw.
+The difficulties you've experienced stem from attention deficit disorder—they are not a result of personal weakness or a character flaw.

 When you have ADHD, it's easy to end up thinking that there's something wrong with you.
 But it's okay to be different.
 ADHD isn't an indicator of intelligence or capability.
-Certain things may be more difficult for you, but that doesn't mean you can't find your niche and achieve success.
-The key is to find out what your strengths are and capitalize on them.
+You may experience more difficulty in certain areas, but that doesn't mean you can't find your niche and achieve success.
+The key is to discover your strengths and capitalize on them.

 It can be helpful to think about attention deficit disorder as a collection of traits that are both positive and negative—just like any other set of qualities you might possess.
 Along with the impulsivity and disorganization of ADHD, for example, often come incredible creativity, passion, energy, out-of-the-box thinking, and a constant flow of original ideas.
-Figure out what you’re good at and set up your environment to support those strengths.
+Figure out your strengths and set up your environment in a way that supports them.

 Armed with an understanding of ADHD's challenges and the help of structured strategies, you can make real changes in your life.
 Many adults with attention deficit disorder have found meaningful ways to manage their symptoms, take advantage of their gifts, and lead productive and satisfying lives.
 You don't necessarily need outside intervention—at least not right away.
 There is a lot you can do to help yourself and get your symptoms under control.

-Exercise and eat right.
-Exercise vigorously and regularly—it helps work off excess energy and aggression in a positive way and soothes and calms the body.
+Exercise and eat healthfully.
+Exercise vigorously and regularly—it helps work off excess energy and aggression in a positive way while soothing and calming the body.
 Eat a wide variety of healthy foods and limit sugary foods in order to even out mood swings.

 Get plenty of sleep.
 When you're tired, it's even more difficult to focus, manage stress, stay productive, and keep on top of your responsibilities.
-Support yourself by getting between 7-9 hours of sleep every night.
+Support yourself by turning off screens at least one hour before bed and getting between 7-9 hours of sleep every night.

 Practice better time management.
 Set deadlines for everything, even for seemingly small tasks.
 Use timers and alarms to stay on track.
 Take breaks at regular intervals.
 Avoid piles of paperwork or procrastination by dealing with each item as it comes in.
 Prioritize time-sensitive tasks and write down every assignment, message, or important thought.

 Work on your relationships.
 Schedule activities with friends and keep your engagements.
-Be vigilant in conversation: listen when others are speaking and try not to speak too quickly yourself.
+Stay vigilant in conversation and online communication: listen when others are speaking and try not to speak (or text or email) too quickly yourself.
 Cultivate relationships with people who are sympathetic and understanding of your struggles with ADHD.

 Create a supportive work environment.
 Make frequent use of lists, color-coding, reminders, notes-to-self, rituals, and files.
 If possible, choose work that motivates and interests you.
 Notice how and when you work best and apply these conditions to your working environment as best you can.
 It can help to team up with less creative, more organized people—a partnership that can be mutually beneficial.